Social Media and Content Marketing

-What’s the value to your business of a Like on Facebook?
-What’s the point of using social media at all?
+What’s the value to your business of a like on Facebook?
+A follower on Instagram?

 Why Should I Use Content Marketing?

 Content Marketing (or Inbound Marketing) differs from traditional advertising in a few important ways: